Generic Replacements

 • @id - Shows the member’s Discord ID

-• @joindate - Shows when the member joined the server
+• @joindate - Shows when the member joined the server (best-effort; see below)

-• @accountage - Shows how old the member’s Discord account is
+• @accountage - Shows how old the member’s Discord account is (best-effort; see below)

 Server Replacements